nightscout/nightscout.github.io/src/documents/guides/07-web-monitor.html.md

     Name the first row mongo.
 For this row's value, copy and paste your `mongo connection uri` from above into the value section of this row, e.g. mongodb://sallyuser:sallypassword@aabb22.mongolab.com:11111/nightscout

     Name the second row mongo_collection.
 For this row's value, enter the name of your collection.
-If you followed the example, the name of your collection might be one work, e.g. sally.
+If you followed the example, the name of your collection might be one word, e.g. sally.

     When finished, the section will look like this: